hbc/NGS_Data_Analysis_Course/sessionVI/lessons/04_prioritization-gemini.md

 <img src="../img/Gemini.png" width="600">

+Let's start by opening an interactive session with 4 cores:

+	$ bsub -Is -n 4 -q interactive bash

-Let's start by loading our VCF file into the database.
+Next we will load our VCF file into the database.
 This command assumes that the VCF has been pre-annotated with snpEff as pecified with `-t`.
-While loading the database, GEMINI computes many additional population genetics statistics that support downstream analyses.
+While loading the database, GEMINI computes many additional population genetics statistics that support downstream analyses and for this file can take up to 30 minutes on a single core.
+We have the resources so let's use them by adding `--cores 4`.
 You will first need to move into the annotation directory:

 	$ cd ~/ngs_course/var-calling/results/annotation

-	$ gemini load -v na12878_q20_annot_snpEff.vcf -t snpEff na12878_q20.db
+	$ gemini load -v na12878_q20_annot_snpEff.vcf -t snpEff --cores 4 na12878_q20.db

 ### Constructing a query in GEMINI

-To explore variants GEMINI, we need to use SQL (Structured Query Language) to create simple, powerful queries based on annotations, genotypes or a combination of both.
+To explore variants in GEMINI, we need to use SQL (Structured Query Language) to create simple, powerful queries based on annotations, genotypes or a combination of both.
 It will take some time to get used to the language but once you have the hang of it, you‘ll see how powerful it is.

 Below is an example query used to demonstrate the structure and what each of the components represent.
 To begin you will need to use the `gemini query` command to **ask GEMINI to report to us data from the database that matches the criteria we provide**.